goossens/ObjectTalk/docs/guide/Basics.md

 ObjectTalk provides its own versions of all fundamental C types, including Booleans, Integers (for int), Reals (for double), String for textual data and Functions as first class primitives.
-ObjectTalk also provides powerful versions of the two primary collection types, Array and Dictionary, as described in Collection Types.
+ObjectTalk also provides powerful versions of the three primary collection types, Array, Dictionary and sets, as described in Collection Types.
 In fact, in ObjectTalk everything is an object derived from a class and the word type is only used internally in the language's runtime.
-Primitives like Booleans, Integers, Reals, Strings and Functions are objects just like Array, Dict and HTTP servers.
+Primitives like Booleans, Integers, Reals, Strings and Functions are objects just like Array, Dict, Sets and HTTP servers.

 Variables
 ---------